Organica-Ai-Solutions/NIS_Protocol/README.md

 # NIS Protocol v3.1

-The NIS Protocol (Neural Integration System Protocol) is an advanced protocol for agent orchestration.
-It provides a structured framework for developing, testing, and deploying agent systems across various applications.
+The NIS Protocol (Neural Integration System Protocol) is a structured framework for developing, testing, and deploying agent-based systems for generative simulation.

 ## 📋 Important Repository Note
 This repository uses Git LFS (Large File Storage) for managing large model files.
 If you're cloning this repository, please make sure you have Git LFS installed: